Your Guide to the Best Winter Comfort Food in Franklin

 Dinner options abound in Downtown Franklin, but we’re focused on comfort food here — and it would be impossible to choose between the chicken and sausage gumbo at 55 South and the Cottage Pie at McCreary’s Irish Pub, akin to a shepherd’s pie but more divine.

 When you’re ready to stretch your wings, the choice is yours: town or country.
 If you choose to head toward Leiper’s Fork, magical discoveries await… including the short drive there through some spectacular countryside.
 Before getting out of town, consider stopping at the Halfway Market and Diner on West Main Street.
 For years, Halfway had served up legendary cheeseburgers, Friday night fish fries, sausage biscuits, and slices of homemade chess pie in the Southall community.
 They’ve recently re-emerged closer into Franklin, in a larger space that features more seating and the same friendly faces.
 We can confirm that the burgers are just as we remembered them, and they’ve added a plate lunch option as well.
 If you’re looking for country folks making country food the way it should be made, this is the place.
-In the same vein, Leiper’s Fork landmark the Country Boy delivers in the same respects, whether for breakfast or lunch.
+In the same vein, Leiper’s Fork landmark the Big Bad Breakfast at The Country Boy delivers in the same respects, whether for breakfast or lunch.

 Should you choose the “town” route (we suggest both), then you will be well covered.
 Head down Hillsboro Road toward the Mack Hatcher Bypass and look for Cool Cafe, another local spot known for daily meat-and-three options with a side of sweet tea and the best tasting, most perfectly meringued banana pudding you’ve ever had.
 Guaranteed!